 That’s right—those and many more came from the collectible mind of Peter Mehlman.

-PETER MEHLMAN audio excerpt: “I was in New York after the ‘Spongeworthy’ episode.
+PETER MEHLMAN podcast excerpt: “I was in New York after the ‘Spongeworthy’ episode.
 I was at dinner with my parents.
 The next table was talking about The Sponge.
 They had some of their facts wrong… and I corrected them as if I some fanatical fan of the show.”

 Mehlman started his career writing for the late ABC sportscaster Howard Cosell.
 When he moved from New York to Los Angeles in 1989, he ran into Larry David, who he knew from New York, and a big, fat opportunity landed at his feet, yada-yada.